aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-image/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

+## Where should you use the Convert Chart to Image API?

+- Export the charts in the spreadsheet as images.

 ## Why should you use the Convert Chart to Image API?

 - No need for cloud storage, reducing the burden on cloud resources.